mpuening/maven-archetypes/README.md

 ![alt text](images/ThymeleafApp.png "Spring Boot Thymeleaf App Screen Shot")

-Spring Boot Angular Application
+Spring Boot SPA Application
 ===============================

 > [!WARNING]
 > This project is a work in progress and not yet complete.

-To create a simple Spring Boot Angular application with a login form and a Bootstrap UI and support for OAuth2, run this command:
+To create a simple Spring Boot SPA application with a login form and a Bootstrap UI and support for OAuth2, run this command:

 ```
 mvn archetype:generate \
     -Darchetype.interactive=false --batch-mode \
     -DarchetypeGroupId=io.github.mpuening \
-    -DarchetypeArtifactId=maven-archetypes-spring-boot-angular-app \
+    -DarchetypeArtifactId=maven-archetypes-spring-boot-spa-app \
     -DarchetypeVersion=0.0.1-SNAPSHOT \
     -DgroupId=org.example.springbootapp \
     -DartifactId=my-spring-boot-app \
     -Dversion=0.0.1-SNAPSHOT
+    -DspaType=angular
 ```

 Note: replace the `groupId` and `artifactId` and `version` on the last lines of the